-Requisites are included in the course descriptions section of this catalog and are also included in the Schedule of Classes.
-Requisites are indicated by the designation P:.
+Requisites are included in the course descriptions and the Schedule of Classes and are indicated by the designation P:.
 Requisites indicate the minimum level of proficiency or background knowledge needed to successfully achieve course objectives.

 Exceptions to requisites may be made by the course instructor or the instructional unit chairperson.
 Students who do not meet requisites must have written approval for an exception before enrolling in a course.